Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths: Experiments

 \subsection{\hype improves retrieval accuracy (RQ1)}

-Table \ref{tab:nq320k} shows retrieval accuracy of various docid types with \hype on \nq.
+\paragraph{Main results on \nq.} Table \ref{tab:nq320k} shows retrieval accuracy of various docid types with \hype on \nq.
 Overall, \hype consistently improves retrieval accuracy across all docid types in both \textit{seen test} and \textit{unseen test}.
-This demonstrates that \textbf{\hype's hierarchical category paths can be orthogonally applied to enhance retrieval accuracy across different docid types, suggesting that integrating these paths into existing generative retrieval methods can further improve performance.} While \hype can be applied to all docid types effectively, the experimental results show that \textit{title} docid yields the most significant performance improvement when \hype is applied.
-Our paths, serve as a pseudo-reasoning, allowing the model to navigate step-by-step through various semantic hierarchical categories before arriving docid.
-Since titles are concise and inherently reflect a structured overview of a document, they aligns well with the \hype's hierarchical category paths, further enhancing retrieval accuracy.
+This demonstrates that \hype's hierarchical category paths can be orthogonally applied to enhance retrieval accuracy across different docid types, suggesting that integrating these paths into existing generative retrieval methods can further improve performance.
+While \hype can be applied to all docid types effectively, the experimental results show that \textit{title} docid yields the most significant performance improvement when \hype is applied.
+This can be attributed to our analysis that title docids are the most well aligned with hierarchical category paths.
+Specifically, hierarchical category paths reflect the semantic structure of document corpus in a coarse-to-fine manner.
+Since titles are concise and primarily encode coarse-grained document semantics, they particularly benefit from this hierarchical structure.

-Additionally, to investigate whether our hierarchical category paths perform effectively on documents beyond Wikipedia, we conduct experiment with \msmarco.
-Table \ref{tab:msmarco} shows that \hype consistently improves retrieval accuracy on \msmarco as well.
-Although the hierarchical category paths are constructed using Wikipedia category tree as the backbone, \textbf{the consistent performance gains on \msmarco emphasize the robustness and generalizability of \hype. } These findings suggest that \hype can be widely applied to datasets across various domains in the future.
+\paragraph{Results on non-Wikipedia corpus.} Since both the backbone hierarchy used in this work and the \nq corpus come from Wikipedia, the performance gains on \nq could be influenced by this shared source.
+To assess whether these gains generalize beyond Wikipedia-based corpus, we evaluate \hype on \msmarco.
+Table~\ref{tab:msmarco} shows that \hype consistently improves retrieval accuracy on \msmarco, even when using the same Wikipedia category tree backbone.
+These results suggest that \hype improves performance by leveraging coarse-to-fine pseudo-reasoning guided by a semantic hierarchy, with gains that are not limited to cases where the backbone hierarchy and the retrieval corpus have shared source.
+It further demonstrates that \hype can generalize across a broader range of retrieval scenarios.
+We leave further discussion of this point to Appendix~\ref{appendix:backbone_category hierarchy}.